Small ceramic plate in a dream with a fresh herb sprig beside a glass of water and a wildflower

 Today, if the theme resonates, arrange one “unmeasured” episode for yourself: a walk without a step counter, a meal without weighing, an hour without a list.
 Without reporting.
 The Inner Critic recognizes such episodes as trust, and in the dreams that follow lays your life out on scales less often.

 Astrological note: A dream of a system and scales often comes during Saturn’s transits through your 6th house, during its aspects to Mercury, and in periods when Pluto touches your Mercury.
 Capricorns, Virgos, and Geminis recognize this dream with particular accuracy.
-If Saturn is now touching your Mercury — the Inner Critic is keeping the count, and the dream conveys this through a kitchen in which you handle a spoon like an engineer with a gauge.
+If Saturn is now touching your Mercury, the Inner Critic is keeping the count, and the dream conveys this through a kitchen in which you handle a spoon like an engineer with a gauge.

 Ask yourself: “Where in my life have I already found a reasonable measure in which ‘less’ has become easier and better — and how can I extend this experience to one new area?”

-Today, if the theme resonates, choose one area where you try “reasonably less”: less news, less chats, less evening obligations, less stimulants.
+Today, if the theme resonates, choose one area where you try “reasonably less”: less news, fewer chats, fewer evening obligations, fewer stimulants.
 Not as punishment, but as the choice of simplicity.
 The Inner Sage recognizes such choices as maturity, and in the dreams that follow sets before you warm bread and a clear glass of water more often.

 Astrological note: A dream of a simple reasonable measure often comes during harmonious transits of Saturn through your 6th house, during its aspects to Venus, and in periods when Jupiter touches your Saturn.
 Capricorns, Taureans, and Sagittarians recognize this dream with particular accuracy.
-If Saturn is now harmoniously touching your Venus — the Inner Sage finds the measure, and the dream conveys this through a table at which simple bread has a very precise taste.
+If Saturn is now harmoniously touching your Venus, the Inner Sage finds the measure, and the dream conveys this through a table at which simple bread has a very precise taste.

 A dream of a diet is not about calories, but about the relations between control and the living in you.
 In it you see where you hold yourself too harshly, where you rebel, where you substitute tables for life, and where you have already found a real reasonable measure.

 Let these dreams remind you: any “not allowed” not warmed by your own “why” is sooner or later revisited.
 A real measure grows not from fear of yourself, but from respect for yourself.
-And each time your dream seats you before a weighed or abundant plate, some very attentive part of you quietly says: “see where all these numbers in your kitchen come from — and perhaps it is time to replace some of them with one warm look at yourself.”
+And each time your dream seats you before a weighed or abundant plate, a very attentive part of you quietly says: “see where all these numbers in your kitchen come from — and perhaps it is time to replace some of them with one warm look at yourself.”